-PHYSICAL DEMANDS N/A: Not Applicable F: Frequent (30%-70% of the time) S: Seldom (1-10% of the time) C: Constant (Over 70% of the time) O: Occasional (10-30% of the time) WNL: Within Normal Limits (talking, hearing, etc.) STRENGTH: Sedentary 🔀 Light Frequency Comments Sitting O-C While working at desk, working on a computer, monitoring baggage 0 system activity screens, and participating in meetings.
-Note: The height of the primary work surface is adjustable, allowing Engineers to sit or stand while working.
+N/A: Not Applicable F: Frequent (30%-70% of the time) S: Seldom (1-10% of the time) C: Constant (Over 70% of the time) O: Occasional (10-30% of the ti me) WNL: Within Normal Limits (talking, hearing, etc.) STRENGTH: Sedentary \( \) Light Frequency Comments Sitting O-C While working at desk, working on a computer, monitoring baggage system activity screens, and participating in meetings.
+Note: The height of the primary work surface is adjustable, allowing Engineers 2 11 to sit or stand while working.
 Standing S-F While talking and interacting with supervisors, co-workers, and other stakeholders, and pulling stickers ("bingo tags") from baggage.
 Note: The height of the primary work surface is adjustable, allowing Engineers to sit or stand while working.
-Walking S Walking through the bagwells to work areas, visiting TSA search C rooms, walking in bagwells to obtain stickers ("bingo tags") from baggage, and gathering printouts and supplies in office.
+Walking S Walking through the bagwells to work areas, visiting TSA search Walking 3 rooms, walking in bagwells to obtain stickers ("bingo tags") from baggage, and gathering printouts and supplies in office.
 Lifting (up to 5 pounds) F While lifting reports and other paperwork, office supplies, telephone receiver, 2-way radio, and safety vest.
 Lifting (up to 10 pounds) S Potentially while lifting full 3-inch binder of documents.
-Carrying (up to 5 pounds) F While carrying reports and other paperwork, office supplies, 2-way 6 radio, and safety vest.
+Carrying (up to 5 pounds) F While carrying reports and other paperwork, office supplies, 2-way radio, and safety vest.
 Carrying (up to 10 pounds) S Potentially while carrying full 3-inch binder of documents.
-Pushing/Pulling S While opening/closing doors, drawers, and cabinets. (up to 10 pounds of force) 0 Contraction and the second state of the second state in second stat Climbing Stairs S Stairs may be used to access the work areas, and stairs may be encountered while in the terminal or in the bagwells.
-Working at Heights/Balancing N/A cheountered while in the terminal of in the bagwens.
-Bending at Waist S-O Working at desk, and pulling stickers ("bingo tags") from baggage.
-Bending Neck working at desk, and puming strekers (bingo tags) nom baggage.
-0 C We drive at deals are a consistent and a single station with the state Reaching (up to shoulder level) F Working at desk, using computer mouse, pointing with hands, picking up printouts, and gathering supplies.
-Reaching (over shoulder level) S Potentially while pointing with hands, or gathering items Reaching (over shoulder level) 5 located/stored above shoulder level.
+Pushing/Pulling S While opening/closing doors, drawers, and cabinets. (up to 10 pounds of force) Climbing Stairs S Stairs may be used to access the work areas, and stairs may be encountered while in the terminal or in the bagwells.
+Working at Heights/Balancing N/A Bending at Waist S-O Working at desk, and pulling stickers ("bingo tags") from baggage.
+Bending Neck C Reaching (up to shoulder level) F Working at desk, using computer mouse, pointing with hands, picking up printouts, and gathering supplies.
+Reaching (over shoulder level) S Potentially while pointing with hands, or gathering items 17 1 /0 located/stored above shoulder level.
 Kneeling/Squatting S Accessing items below waist level.
 Stooping N/A Crawling N/A Repetitive Motion S Potentially while using computer mouse.
-Twisting at Waist S Working at desk, viewing different computer monitors, talking and 0 interacting with supervisors, co-workers, and other stakeholders, and pulling stickers ("bingo tags") from baggage.
-Handling/Grasping 0 50% Pinch Grasp50% Whole Hand Grasp
+Twisting at Waist S Working at desk, viewing different computer monitors, talking and interacting with supervisors, co-workers, and other stakeholders, II.
+10: /C : and pulling stickers ("bingo tags") from baggage.
+Handling/Grasping О 50 % Pinch Grasp 50 % Whole Hand Grasp